nprime496/WizardGame/README.md

 ## Description

 This is a simplistic two players game.
-It is very basic and not quite finished, but is interesting enough to get an eye.
+It is very basic and not quite finished, but is interesting enough to get an eye on it.

+The background and the players change each time you launch the game.

 ![wizard+game+1](https://user-images.githubusercontent.com/54849528/80698438-62963d80-8ad2-11ea-9804-4051a73f0897.png)